Sulwon-0516/RandomDinner/README.md

 Todo
-- Make it with javascript and service it with web-page (through server)
+- Implement it again with javascript and service it with web-page (through server)